 Review of online materials: 20 hoursSeminars and workshops: 22 hours; Seminar preparation in small groups 33 hours; Blog / podcast / vlog preparation 75 hours;

 Description of Module Assessment

-One blog post of 1250 words on a topic of the student's choiceStudents will select an item from a list identified by tutors and produce a blog of 1250 words, designed as a piece of writing for a lay audience informed by the module material.2: Essay weighted 65%
+Blog post of 1000 words each or 15 minute podcast or vlog on topic of the student's choiceStudents will select an item from a list identified by tutors and produce a written, spoken or video commentary, 1000 words or 15 minutes, aiming to communicate to a non-specialist audience, and informed by the module content and themes.2: Commentary weighted 50%